sophia-collaborations/git-promulga/README.md

 the persistence feature.)

 ## Further Documentation
+To learn more about the usage of __git-promulga__, refer to it's manual-page.
-Documentation is not complete - but it is far enough along that by reading the manual page, you should be able to learn enough to do most-anything of which __git-promulga__ is capable.
+The manual-page is not complete - but it is far enough along that by reading the manual page, you should be able to learn enough to do most-anything of which __git-promulga__ is capable.